 Tabor actively works with students with disabilities to provide them with a fair chance to succeed in their studies.

-Tabor's library services (both on campus and online) are focused upon supporting undergraduate students.
-Tabor provides both academic help and pastoral help to students via online resources, personal support, and counselling services.
+We provide both academic help and pastoral care to students via online resources, personal support, workshops, and counselling services.

 The Tabor prospectus and various brochures are available to view online or download.

-To obtain a printed version of our brochures or the prospectus, contact Student Services on (08) 8373 8777, email email@example.com, or visit the reception at our Millswood campus.
+For further information contact Tabor on (08) 8373 8777, email firstname.lastname@example.org, or visit the reception at our Millswood campus.

 181 Goodwood Road